- Ph.D., History, UC Berkeley, 1991

 - B.A., East Asian Studies, Princeton University, 1979

 Beverly Bossler is a historian of High Imperial China (Tang-Song-Yuan dynasties, 618-1368).
-She is a member of the East Asian Studies program and is active in the history department’s Comparative Women’s and Gender History cluster.
+She is a Professor of History, Chair of the East Asian Languages and Cultures Department, a member of the East Asian Studies program, and is active in the history department’s Comparative Women’s and Gender History cluster.

 Professor Bossler’s research focuses on social, intellectual, and gender history, especially in the Tang, Song, and Yuan periods.
 Her research has been supported by the National Endowment for the Humanities, the American Council of Learned Societies (funding from the Luce and Chiang Ching-kuo foundations), and the University of California President’s Fellowships in the Humanities.